marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/matrix2.png
 	:alt:  300p

-The matrix displays the linkage between to discrete decisions.
-If a game e.g. is played with two different participants, the results can be displayed as a matrix.
-Or if a participant makes two different decisions the linkage between the two can be shown.
+The matrix displays the linkage between two discrete decisions.
+If a game, e.g. is played with two different participants, the results can be displayed as a matrix.
+Or if a participant makes two different decisions, the linkage between the two can be shown.

 .. image:: _static/elements/matrix.png
     :width: 70%